danielantelo/sandbox-gallery-canvas-editor/README.md

 With these type of taks I like to pick new libraries to play with.
 I usually use `Chakra` for web apps and `NativeBase` for mobile apps, so to expand my horizons and because you metioned you use `materialui`, I will use it for this challenge.

-My data visualisation has been limited to `react-table` and `highcharts` for the past years, so using `canvas` for this challenge will be very interesting.
+My data/content visualisation has been limited to `react-table` and `highcharts` for the past years, so using `canvas` for this challenge will be very interesting.